guictrl/VideoArchiveWorkshop/README.md

 - I write image processing code for ultrasound machines at Philips Healthcare *(i.e. I'm familiar with code, but not with web development)
   ![](images/ultrasound.png)*
 - I started making websites in October when Em told me her dream of having an online archive for all of LK's work
-### I still don't really know what I'm doing, so take everything with a grain of salt!
+### 💀💀DISCLAIMER!💀💀 I'm really new to this, so take everything with a grain of salt!
 These are just the things I've found that work best for me :)

 ## Tour of LK archive
 [www.linokinoarchive.com](https://www.linokinoarchive.com/)